dsabre/serverconn/README.md

 # Serverconn
-Permit to connect via ssh, in command line, to a server stored in a "database" json files
+Permit to connect via ssh, in command line, to a server stored in a "database" json files.

 ## Installation
 ```bash